ClickTrap-Media/gatsby-plugin-klaro/README.md

 You can either use the `config` **or** `configUrl` option to configure Klaro.
 Note that `config` has a higher priority than `configUrl` and will override `configUrl` if both options are set.
 Also no configuration merging will be applied.

+**IMPORTANT:** When using the inline configuration, you **must** provide a string (wrap your regex in `"` or `'`) as the cookie pattern.
+The reason behind this is that the Gatsby build process loses your regex object before this plugin can deal with it.

 Example value: {...}

 #### `configUrl` (required if `config` is not set)